Anti-Bribery and Anti-Corruption Policy

 The Company does not permit expediting payments.
 Expediting payments (also known as “facilitating” or “grease” payments) are payments made to speed up or secure the performance of a routine government action, such as customs clearance, port discharge payments, or the granting of permits.
 This could include but is not limited to the following routine actions: (i) processing licenses, permits or other official documents; (ii) processing government paperwork, such as visas and work orders; (iii) providing services, such as police protection and mail pick-up and delivery; (iv) scheduling inspections associated with contract performance or inspections related to transit of goods across country; or (v) providing phone service, power and water supply, loading or unloading of cargo, or protecting perishable products or commodities from deterioration.

-These payments are considered illegal bribes in many jurisdictions, including those with laws applicable to the Company.
-Therefore, Covered Persons may not make expediting payments on behalf of or in connection with services performed for the Company, its subsidiaries, or the Managers, no matter where the business is conducted.
-This is true regardless of local customs in such locations.
-Although it may be customary for Government Officials in some countries to request these expediting payments, this does not mean that such payments are legal or legitimate.
+Expediting payments are considered illegal bribes in many jurisdictions.
+Therefore, Covered Persons must not make, authorize or offer expediting payments in connection with any services performed for the Company, no matter where the business is conducted.
+This prohibition applies regardless of local customs or practices.
+Although it may be customary for Government Officials in some countries to request these expediting payments, this does not render them legal or legitimate.

 6. Third Parties

-As defined above, the term “Third Parties” includes any individual or entity that performs duties for, provides services to, and/or acts on behalf of the Company or a Manager, including but not limited to agents, brokers, vendors, partners, managers, consultants, contractors, joint venture partners, and other representatives.
+As defined above, the term “Third Parties” includes any individual or entity that performs duties for, provides services to, and/or acts on behalf of the Company, including but not limited to agents, brokers, vendors, partners, managers, consultants, contractors, joint venture partners, and other representatives.

-In many instances, the Company and the Managers engage Third Parties that provide services to, or perform duties for, or otherwise act on behalf of the Company or a Manager.
-Third Parties are not allowed to engage in conduct on the Company’s or a Manager’s behalf that the Company and the Manager are otherwise prohibited from performing.
-This is because the actions and activities of these Third Parties may be attributed to the Company, and the Company may be held liable.
-This includes actions and activities that violate Anti-Corruption Laws, for which the Company can be held liable.
+In many instances, the Company engages Third Parties that provide services to, or perform duties for, or otherwise act on behalf of the Company.
+Third Parties are not allowed to engage in any conduct on behalf of the Company, that the Company itself is prohibited from performing.
+The actions and activities of these Third Parties may be attributed to the Company, and the Company may be held liable for any violations, including breach of Anti-Corruption Laws.
 As such, great care must be taken in the selection and retention of brokers, agents, consultants, and representatives.

-The Company and the Managers should conduct due diligence on all Third Parties prior to engaging such Third Parties to ensure that each is suitable to perform duties for, provide services to, or act on behalf of the Company or a Manager.
-Further, the Company and the Managers should conduct periodic monitoring of all Third Parties, once engaged, to ensure they are operating in compliance with this Policy and all applicable Anti-Corruption Laws, and are not engaging in any activities involving the offer, provision, solicitation, or acceptance of bribes.
+The Company should conduct thorough due diligence on all Third Parties prior to engaging them, to ensure that each party is suitable to perform duties for, provide services to, or act on behalf of the Company.
+Furthermore, the Company should conduct periodic monitoring of all Third Parties, once engaged, to ensure they are operating in compliance with this Policy and all applicable Anti-Corruption Laws, and are not engaging in any activities involving the offer, provision, solicitation, or acceptance of bribes.

 7. Red Flags

-- A Third Party’s use of a sub-agent or intermediary without informing the Company or the Managers.
+• A Third Party’s use of a sub-agent or intermediary without informing the Company.

-Additional behavior may constitute a “red flag” and you should always remain alert to behavior that may raise questions.
-If you have any questions about actions that you feel might constitute a “red flag,” please contact the Chief Operating Officer, or the Compliance Officer.
+Additional behaviors may also constitute a “red flag” and Covered Persons should always remain vigilant to any conduct or behavior that may raise questions or concerns.
+If there is uncertainty about actions that might constitute a “red flag,” please contact the Chief Operating Officer, or the Compliance Officer.
 It is always wise to err on the side of caution.

 8. Gifts, Entertainment, and Travel Expenses